 Advanced viewing recommended by Mr. Maxwell:

-Dean's Fall Craft of Teaching Seminar with Joann Maguire Robinson ("From Paper Syllabi to Online Learning: Expanding Course Boundaries")
+Dean's Fall Craft of Teaching Seminar with Joanne Maguire Robinson ("From Paper Syllabi to Online Learning: Expanding Course Boundaries")

 Friday, October 24 from 12:00-2:00 PM in the Swift Hall Common Room

 With the help of technology, college-level teaching has expanded well beyond classroom walls.
-Using disciplinary syllabi as a gauge, Divinity School alumna Joann Maguire Robinson (PhD, History of Christianity, 1996) will discuss shifting settings for and assumptions about both teaching and learning.
+Using a selection of syllabi from her seventeen-year career, Divinity School alumna Joanne Maguire Robinson (PhD, History of Christianity, 1996) will discuss shifting settings for and assumptions about both teaching and learning.
 Prof. Robinson is Associate Professor and Department Chair in the Department of Religious Studies at University of North Carolina at Charlotte.
 She is a recipient of the Bank of America Award for Teaching Excellence (2012), a National Endowment for the Humanities "Enduring Questions" course development grant (2012), and the North Carolina Board of Governors' Award for Excellence in Teaching (2013).
 She is also a member of the Editorial Board of Teaching Theology and Religion.
 Prof. Robinson is the author of Nobility and Annihilation in Marguerite Porete's Mirror of Simple Souls (SUNY 2001) and is presently revising Waiting in Christianity.